 - nominated by the College – Mount Holyoke may nominate up to three applicants per year

 Applications are available on the Luce website.
 The application must be downloaded and filled in, then saved and printed.
-Interested students should contact National Fellowships Advisor Christine Overstreet to discuss their candidacy and work with her on preparing their application for submission to the Committee on Fellowships.
+Interested students should contact National Fellowships Advisor to discuss their candidacy and work on preparing their application for submission to the Committee on Fellowships.
 The Committee, made up of faculty members and chaired by the Dean of Studies, reviews applications, interviews candidates, and decides which candidates to nominate.
-Nominees will then revise their materials as recommended and submit a hard copy to Christine who will send it via USPS, with accompanying materials and an endorsement letter, to the Luce Foundation.
+Nominees will then revise their materials as recommended and submit a hard copy to the National Fellowships Advisor who will send it via USPS, with accompanying materials and an endorsement letter, to the Luce Foundation.
 All candidates are interviewed by former Luce Scholars or Foundation Staff either in person or via Skype or phone.
 Senior Administrative Assistant Marianne Taylor collects application materials, maintains records, schedules appointments, and co-facilitates the application process.